sjavella/SDLC-Password-Manager/README.md

 Wiki: https://github.com/sjavella/SDLC-Password-Manager/wiki

 Pending:
-- Developing timer that re-encrypts the decrypted password after 10 seconds
+- create a cryptr key generator

 Roles and Responsibilities:
  - New completions: Removed admin feature as it's purpose was to test security
  - Current: Final release version of the app
- - Next: Future ideas for features and working platforms
+ - Next: increasing security features compatible platforms

 Assignment 4 4/11/21
 What is complete so far: